Wologman/Mental_Health/02_Giftedness & Multipotentiality.md

 - Love variety, but get overwhelmed when they have too much.
 - Sometimes go through periods where they are juggling a bunch of different projects and periods where they are deeply invested in a single thing.

 This resonates really well with me.
 As a multipotentialite, I have cool superpowers, specific needs, and unique challenges.
 And there are so many other people like me!
-Actually it's 5% of humanity.
+Actually it's 5% of humanity, including some obvious others in my life.

 She also gave a great TED talk [here](https://www.ted.com/talks/emilie_wapnick_why_some_of_us_don_t_have_one_true_calling) And wrote [this book](http://howtobeeverything.com/)